 In the old days, before huge amounts of government money were available for research, scientists did research because they were interested in people’s health, or because they were interested in advancing our knowledge.
 Some led lives of paupers, putting all their resources toward their work.
 Now I found an abundance of people primarily interested in money – the key to academic advancement, prestige, career.

 After letting my own biomedical research go, I turned to teaching students (that were training to teach mathematics) about deductive mathematics, and students (that had had calculus courses) about the proofs they had seen in their texts.
-(See the introductions to the online texts and the leading note in the "mathematical proof" section of this site.)
+(See, for example, the online text).

-There was one of my papers in biomedical research that had received a lot of interest, shown by hundreds of requests from around the world for article reprints.
-The last, lonely reprint request that I ever had, however, was for a paper on the action of the hyperoctahedral group – my mathematical guide into biomedical research, and now, seemingly, signifying its end.
+There was one of my papers in biomedical research that had received a lot of interest, shown by requests from around the world for article reprints (over 800).
+The last, lonely reprint request that I ever had, however, was for a paper on the action of the hyperoctahedral group – my mathematical guide into biomedical research, and now, seemingly, emphasizing its end.